SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Experiment

-{\bf Vision Transformer-based} DA methods have been actively studied not long ago~\cite{chen2022smoothing,lukas2021daformer}.
-Lukas et. al~\cite{lukas2021daformer} analyze different architectures for domain adaptation and propose a new architecture, DAFormer, based on a Transformer encoder~\cite{xie2021segformer} and a context-aware fusion decoder.
+{\bf Advanced network architecture.} Vision Transformer-based DA methods have been actively studied not long ago~\cite{chen2022smoothing,lukas2021daformer}.
+Hoyer et. al~\cite{lukas2021daformer} analyze different architectures for adaptation and propose a new architecture, DAFormer, based on a Transformer encoder~\cite{xie2021segformer} and a context-aware fusion decoder.
 Lately, Chen et al.~\cite{chen2022smoothing} introduce a momentum network and dynamic of discrepancy measurement to smooth the learning dynamics for target data.
 Therefore, we further adopt one of architectures such as DAFormer~\cite{lukas2021daformer}, to support our claims.
-Inspired by multi-level context-aware feature fusion decoder~\cite{lukas2021daformer}, we also fuse all stacked multi-level features from decoder to provide valuable concepts for representation learning.

-From TABLE~\ref{table:transformer}, we have the following observations: (i) Approaches based on Transformer architectures perform generally better than those based on DeepLab-V2, confirming the strength of these advanced architectures; (ii) Our \method is still competitive on the new architecture.
-All variants of \method achieve an extraordinary improve of around +20\% mIoU on each task when compared with the models trained merely on source data, i.e., Swin-B ViT~\cite{liu2021swin} and SegF.
+Inspired by a multi-level context-aware feature fusion decoder, we also fuse all stacked multi-level features from the decoder to provide valuable concepts for contrastive learning.
+From TABLE~\ref{table:transformer}, we have the following observations: (i) Approaches based on Transformer perform generally better than those based on DeepLab-V2, confirming the strength of these advanced architectures; (ii) Our \method is still competitive on the new architecture.
+All variants of \method achieve an extraordinary improvement of around +20\% mIoU on each task when compared with the models trained merely on source data, i.e., Swin-B ViT~\cite{liu2021swin} and SegF.
 MiT-B5~\cite{xie2021segformer}; (iii) \method (DistCL) improves the state-of-the-art DAFormer by +2.0\% mIoU for GTAV $\to$ Cityscapes, +3.4\% mIoU for SYNTHIA $\to$ Cityscapes, and +5.7\% mIoU for Cityscapes $\to$ Dark Zurich.

+{\bf Generalization to unseen domains.} In TABLE~\ref{table:dark_zurich} and TABLE~\ref{table:transformer}(c), we have benchmarked our method on the Dark Zurich test.
+To showcase the better generalization of \method, the trained Dark Zurich models are also tested on two unseen target domains, i.e., Nighttime Driving~\cite{dai2018dark} and BDD100k-night~\cite{yu2020bdd100k}.
+From TABLE~\ref{tab:night_generalization}, we can find that the generalization ability of previous self-training methods is limited, and they often fail to transfer well to unseen domains or concepts.
+On the contrary, our \method markedly improves over the sophisticated baselines.
+Notably, \method (DistCL) achieves mIoUs of 56.9\% and 40.6\%, respectively, releasing the newest records on both.
+Another interesting finding is that our SePiCo indeed boosts the segmentation performance on the source domain even compared with SegF.
+MiT-B5 (Source Only) model that is only trained on source images.
+There is some evidence that a well-structured pixel embedding space provides the best of both worlds: reducing distribution shift, plus promoting the source task.